Deciphering dynamics of recent COVID-19 outbreak in India: An age-structured modeling: Model Formulation

 where $i = 1, 2, \cdots, n$ and $n$ represents the number of age-groups in the proposed model system.
 The biological meaning of parameters $\Gamma_i,\mu_i,\alpha_i,\sigma,\gamma^a_i,\gamma^s_i,\delta^a_i$ and $\delta^s_i$ for $i^{th}$ age-group are same as described for model \eqref{model}.

-\begin{remark} We can ignore the demographics of the population (i.e., birth and natural deaths equal to zero) for the disease for which the infectious period is very shorter compared with the lifespan of an individual of the considered population.
-For example, in the case of the COVID-19 pandemic, we can ignore the demographics as the infectious period ($7-14$ days) is shorter than the lifespan of an individual (approximately $70$ years). \end{remark}
+\begin{remark} We can ignore the demographics of the population (i.e., new recruitment in susceptible and natural deaths equal to zero) for the disease for which the infectious period is very shorter compared with the lifespan of an individual of the considered population.
+For example, in the case of the COVID-19 pandemic, we can ignore the demographics as the infectious period ($7-14$ days) is shorter than the lifespan of an individual (approximately $70$ years).
+For this purpose, we can put $\Gamma_i=\mu_i=0$ for all $i=1,2,\cdots,n$ in our proposed model system \eqref{mod}. \end{remark}